UsabilityEngineering/What4Dinner/phaseIII/README.md

 ## Introduction

 The focus of the final sprint was to fine tune the usability of our product through user testing of a prototype.
 Specifically, we focused on the learnability, satisfaction of use, and efficiency of use.
+We also implemented a blog feature in our website to differentiate our site from others.

 ## Methods